letscontrolit/ESPEasy/docs/source/Controller/_Controller.rst

 - **Max Queue Depth** - Maximum length of the buffer queue to keep unsent messages.
 - **Max Retries** - Maximum number of retries to send a message.
 - **Full Queue Action** - How to handle when queue is full, ignore new or delete oldest message.
+- **Check Reply** - When set to false, a sent message is considered always successful.
 - **Client Timeout** - Timeout in msec for an network connection used by the controller.
-- **Check Reply** - When set to false, a sent message is considered always successful.
+- **Sample Set Initiator** - Some controllers (e.g. C018 LoRa/TTN) can mark samples to belong to a set of samples.
+A new sample from set task index will increment this counter.
+  Especially useful for controllers which cannot send samples in a burst.
+This makes the receiving time stamp useless to detect what samples were taken around the same time.
+  The sample set counter value can help matching received samples to a single set.

 Sample ThingSpeak configuration